Payment solutions for Swiss associations – 5 practical guides

 Donation form · QR code donation · Recurring Donations · Tax basics

-Mini webshop · Fan shop · Ticket sales · Course registration with payment
+Mini-webshop · Fan shop · Ticket sales · Course registration with payment

-Core topics: Three use cases (fan shop, ticket shop, course registration), comparison table (own webshop vs. mini webshop vs. social media), combination of on-site + online (pre-order + collection at the event), cost calculation for 50 orders/month, step-by-step setup.
+Core topics: Three use cases (fan shop, ticket shop, course registration), comparison table (own webshop vs. mini-webshop vs. social media), combination of on-site + online (pre-order + collection at the event), cost calculation for 50 orders/month, step-by-step setup.

-→ To the guide: Create association shop
+→ To the guide: Creating a club shop

 Guide 5: Payment solution for associations – one platform for all sections